Coldcard/firmware/docs/mk4-security-model.md

 The 72-byte secret is decrypted along with 32 bytes of checksum.
 The checksum, which is 0 bytes but encrypted, acts as a message authentication code (MAC).
 The MAC is necessary in case Fast Wipe is implemented.
 Fast Wipe changes the AES key, so garbage is decrypted and the checksum does not match.
 But an incorrect checksum is not treated as an error, it is treated as zero data due to the MAC value.
 This ensures the COLDCARD will be seen as a blank device after Fast Wipe.
 Writing to save the seed words also saves an updated checksum, a MAC value of zeroes that are encrypted.
 The 72 bytes are not lost but stored in a new slot in SE1.

-## Other Mk4 Improvements Affecting Security

-In addition to adding a new secure element in Mk4, COLDCARD gains several other security improvements.

-### Countdown to Login Feature

-This feature can be configured to incorporate Fast Wipe on the Mk4.

-The login delay is no longer enforced after a power cycle.
-The delay, which can be up to 28 days long, begins again after a restart.
-Since this policy change can only increase the waiting time, it is a prudent and was suggested by our customers.

-### Kill Key Feature

-This feature allows the user to execute a Fast Wipe when the anti-phishing words are displayed on the screen.
-This feature is turned off by default.

-The user sets a particular key number to trigger Fast Wipe.
-If that key is pressed while viewing the anti-phishing words, the seed is wiped immediately, and the login process continues.
-Nothing is shown to indicate the seed has been wiped.

-It is strongly recommended that the first digit of the second half of the True PIN is **not** used as the Kill Key.
-Missing a step would unintentionally wipe the seed.

-### Setting SPI Serial Flash Removed

-The Mk3 and earlier had a dedicated, external chip which held settings and the PSBT during operation.
-That chip is entirely removed in Mk4.
-The settings now reside inside the main MCU, increasing security.
-Settings are still AES-encrypted as before.

-The previously separate settings chip could be blanked externally or even removed.
-This might enable getting around security features that were not part of the secure element.
-Although the risk of that is not significant, Mk4 eliminates that risk entirely.

-In addition, the PSBT file now is held in an 8 MB pseudo-SRAM (PSRAM) chip during operation.
-It is word-addressed, not page-based, and there is nothing to erase.
-This makes signing transactions much faster and permits transaction sizes up to 1 MB (the network only accepts transactions up to 100 KB).
-This removes previous transaction size limits.

-### Virtual Debug Serial Port Removed

-Mk3 and earlier made a virtual serial port available over USB.
-As it was only useful to developers, it was disabled by default.
-Mk4 uses a real universal asynchronous receiver-transmitter (UART) leading to physical pins.
-It is not only disabled by default, but it also cannot be accessed without breaking the case.
-A developer wanting to interact with the pins must be willing to damage the COLDCARD's case to do so, but the option is there if needed.